antonbabenko/pre-commit-terraform/.github/ISSUE_TEMPLATE/feature_request.md

 --->

-### How could pre-commit-terraform help solve your problem?
+### How could pre-commit-opentofu help solve your problem?

 <!--
-Let us know how you think pre-commit-terraform could help with your use case.
+Let us know how you think pre-commit-opentofu could help with your use case.
 -->